Bulk properties of the Airy line ensemble: The bridge representation

-\begin{proof}[Proof of Theorem \ref{T:bridge-rep}] Set $\ga \in [c \log \log k/ \log k, 2]$ for a sufficiently large constant $c$.
-As with Lemma \ref{L:key-bridge}, exactly how large we need to take $c$ will be made clear in the proof.
-Let $\scrH$ be the $\sig$-algebra generated by the random variables
+Throughout the proof, $b$ and $d$ will be positive constants that may change from line to line.
+We use the notation of Lemma~\ref{L:key-bridge}. \begin{proof}[Proof of Theorem~\ref{T:bridge-rep}] Set $\ga \in [c \log \log k/ \log k, 2]$ for a sufficiently large constant $c$.
+As with Lemma~\ref{L:key-bridge}, exactly how large we need to take $c$ will be made clear in the proof.
+Let $\scrH$ be the $\sig$-algebra generated by the set of random variables